As U.S. discouraged mask use for public, White House team raced to secure face coverings from Taiwan for senior staff

 NSC leaders were concerned about keeping essential White House personnel safe, including those on the council and in the Situation Room, who couldn’t work remotely but had to continue to work in proximity on secure systems.

-And there was a growing worry about a mask crunch in the United States amid reports that the Strategic National Stockpile had not significantly replenished since the 2009 H1N1 outbreak and widespread accounts of supplies running out for emergency medical workers.
+And there was a growing worry about a mask crunch in the United States in the wake of reports that the Strategic National Stockpile had not been significantly replenished since the 2009 H1N1 outbreak and widespread accounts of supplies running out for emergency medical workers.

 “Matt certainly has a lot of expertise in Asia, and lived there during the SARS epidemic, so I think his personal experience was informing his policy recommendations and response,” said Randall Schriver, who left the Trump administration in December as the top Asia policy expert at the Pentagon.